Success of Your Dog Vs Performance Requirements

 Tell someone to practice toss and fetch with 2 discs and the immediate refutation is that “But Toss and Fetch is only done with 1 disc.”
 Tell them to wait and freeshape a drop (allow the dog to drop it on their own without a cue) and the response will be,”But We only have 1 Minute!”
 Tell them to cue a drop on the way back and they really have problems,”But the dog has to bring it to me.”
 Tell someone to do a live drill using 30 discs and they say,”But I can only use 10 in my routine!”.
 And on and on.

-Each of these suggestions are about setting up your dog for success and understanding, and they work – well.
-But they are frequently written off as nonsense or “too risky” because they don’t fit the performance requirements of the actual contest or the final version of the behavior being worked.
+Each of these suggestions are about setting up your dog for success and creating understanding and they work — well.
+But they are frequently written off as nonsense or “too risky” because they do not fit the performance requirements of the actual contest or the final version of the behavior being worked.

-When you’re experiencing trouble teaching a skill or working on a new trick or sequence, or when you are losing the solid performance of a skill and you don’t know why, reduce your criteria or isolate the trouble and make your dog successful.
-You can ride that wave of success to the behavior you want instead of settling or bargaining for whatever behavior you can get.unlocking easily with can operating those Run iphone 3g unlock every is guide and solution free the use
+When having trouble teaching a skill or working on a new trick or sequence, or when the solid performance of a skill is shaky and you don’t know why, reduce the criteria or isolate the problem and make the dog successful.